 - Step 2: 400 ÷ 10 minutes = 40 WPM

-Notice that Example 1, 3, and 4 all resulted in 40 WPM - even though they typed different total characters.
-That's because WPM normalizes speed over time.
+Notice that Examples 1, 3, and 4 all resulted in 40 WPM - even though they typed different total characters.
+That is because WPM normalizes speed over time.

 🎯 What is a Good WPM Score?
 (Category-wise)

-Based on Pro Typing Test data from 50,000+ users, here's how WPM scores break down by category:
+Based on Pro Typing Test data from 50,000+ users, here is how WPM scores break down by category:

 | Category | WPM Range | Who | Accuracy Target |